KityLinn/Linn-Kristine-Exam-2/README.md

 ## Description

-The auction site is aimed at a general audience of adults looking for a serious and easy auctioning experience.
-Providig easy nagivation and clear content layout.
+The booking site is aimed at a general audience of adults, it has a professional looking and simple design allowing for easy navigation.